midtown-ai/glossary/glossary/n.md

   All of those can be summarize in the [HELM Benchmark]

  See also [N], [Benchmark], [Coreference], [Entity Extraction], [Language Parsing], [Model Benchmark], [Named Entity Recognition], [Question Answering], [Semantic Understanding], [Sentiment Analysis], [SNLI]

+# Natural Language Programming Metric

+# NLP Metric

+ A metric is applied to one input-output pair.
+The metric returns a score often evaluated against human output.

+  * [BLEU Metric] : for machine translation (and summarization)
+  * [ROUGE Metric] : for machine summarization (and translation)

+ See also [N], ...

 # Natural Language Toolkit